ige-PING/public-docs/docs/clusters/IDRIS/IDRIS-infos.md

 Before running computations, always check that your project has got enough resources.

 To know about available resources, run the command': `idracct`.

 All details on job submissions can be found [here](http://www.idris.fr/docs/category/exécutioncontrôle-de-travaux).

 Usually, you have to go through the following steps:
-- Decide which partition of the machine you want to use for your applications.
+- Decide which partition of the machine you want to use for your application.
 This can be a [CPU partition](http://www.idris.fr/docs/jean-zay/slurm/slurm_partitions_cpu) or a [GPU partition](http://www.idris.fr/docs/jean-zay/slurm/slurm_partitions_gpu).
 This also depends on the resources requested in the writing of the project.